john-s-butler-dit/Machine-Learning-Neuromatch-Summary-Sheet/README.md

-# Latex code Neuromatch Machine Learning Summary Sheet
+# Latex Code for Neuromatch Machine Learning Summary Sheet

 This repository contains the latex code to generate the Summary Sheets for the Machine Learning Days for [Neuromatch Academy Compuational Neuroscience Summer School 2022](https://compneuro.neuromatch.io/tutorials/intro.html)